uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 *	Data received must cover the whole accounting period.
 * We will be providing an API for customers to provide annual adjustments.

-Software should present to the customer the information listed below.
-This can  be totalled up by software, or we have provided APIs for you to get it from HMRC systems as well Business Income Source Summary (BISS) for self-employment or property:

-* Total Business Income
-* Total Expenses
-* Business Net Profit
-* Business Net Loss
-* Total Additions to net profit or deductions to net loss
-* Total Deductions to net profit or additions to net loss
-* Accounting Adjustments
-* Taxable Profit
-* Taxable Loss

-This information must be shown to the customer for them to confirm it is complete and correct for that source of business income before they send the declaration.

-You could use the Business Income Source Summary APIs or opt to create this information within your package.
-HMRC will need the declaration to confirm the customer has seen it.

-Note: The Declaration is the only mandatory API for this process, the exact text HMRC requires you to present is below
+The Declaration is the only mandatory requirement for this process, the exact text HMRC requires you to present is below

  > **Declaration for Self Employment EOPS**